NixOS/rfcs/rfcs/0107-version-normalization.md

 - For an unlabeled snapshot:
   - `version` should be constituted of a concatenation of the elements below in this order:
-      - the version of the latest labeled snapshot (on the same branch, when applicable), as defined above;
+      - the version of the latest previous labeled snapshot (on the same branch, when applicable), according to the rules defined before for labeled snapshots;
         - If the project never released a labeled snapshot, `0.pre` should be used as default.
      - the string `+unstable=YYYY-MM-DD`, where `YYYY-MM-DD` denotes the date